Skip to article frontmatterSkip to article content

 Distance between coordinates (unit sphere) = 2858.5322136393447 km

-Convert a distance from meters to degrees, measured along the great circle sphere with a constant spherical radius of ~6371 km (mean radius of Earth).
+Sometimes when you are working with a map, you don’t always just need a distance in meters or kilometers.
+We can also convert the distances calculated back into degrees as needed.
+To convert a distance from meters to degrees, we will assume that the great circle is on a unit sphere with a constant spherical radius of ~6371 km (mean radius of Earth).

 earth_radius = 6378.137 # km